ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter5.md

 ---

-## What the modeling procedure tells us
+## What the modeling procedure tells us a

 ```yaml
 type: VideoExercise